Do you struggle with a big, looping banana slice off the tee?

 - The soft feel produces limited greenside feedback

-The Bridgestone e6 Soft is the quintessential distance golf ball.
+The Bridgestone e6 Soft is the quintessential distance ball.
 In my experience, it produced low spin off the tee, and explosive ball speed, while the soft cover worked to improve friction on short game shots.

 Thanks to its reduced spin profile, I found the e6 resisted deviation in flight, encouraging straighter golf shots.
 Thanks to its Gradational Core, I optimized compression on long shots and achieved maximum rebound off the clubface.
 This generated explosive speed and low-spin revolutions.